-Ontology’s decentralized identity framework ONT ID is an implementation of W3C’s Decentralized Identifiers protocol, the specifications for which can be found here.
+Ontology’s decentralized identity framework ONT ID is a decentralized identity framework based on the W3C commendations for decentralized identifiers and verifiable credentials.
 It is designed to enable the identification of, and communication between different entities, say individuals, institutions, objects, assets, etc. in both decentralized, as well as centralized networks.
 It can be used to generate and assign digital, cryptography based identities to different entities such as individuals, institutions, objects, content, and so on.

 ONT ID provides a self-sovereign system of data authorization and ownership confirmation, thereby granting true control to users.
 The entire process of ID generation, storage, updation, and other critical operations are fully automated and decentralized in nature, thereby allowing the users operating within the ecosystem to have full control and ownership of any data that may be associated with them.
 Discrete IDs linked across various ecosystems can have multiple delegates and attributes.
 In the form of verifiable credentials, entities can make and verify claims in terms of data ownership, access rights, and validation.
 Since any entity that is part of the network can do this, this makes the ONT ID framework a strong contender to build an account mechanism with a high degree of disintermediation.

 Ease of use

 Ontology establishes a decentralized trust model and a distributed trust delivery system through ONT ID and a mechanism that uses verifiable claims.
 It uses the zero-knowledge proof protocol to assure the privacy protection of verifiable claims.
 Through ONT ID, Ontology will also incorporate various authentication service agencies, and establish multi-source authentication to achieve a more complete picture of the respective entity's identity.